juergenweb/FrontendForms/README.md

 ### isBlocked() - check whether a visitor is blocked or not
 Every visitor, which needs more than the allowed number of max attempts to submit a form, will be blocked by using a session.
 You will find more info about this [here](#measure-1-set-max-number-of-invalid-attempts).
-If you want to do another logic if a user was blocked, then use the isBlocked() method and run your code inside it.
+If you want to do another logic if a visitor was blocked, then use the isBlocked() method and run your code inside it.
-Only to mention: A user will be blocked if the max number of attempts to submit the form with success was reached.
+Only to mention: A visitor will be blocked if the max number of attempts to submit the form with success was reached.

 ```php
   $form = new Form('myForm');